Dr Amrita Vijay…

 All of our research is validated and checked.

 Amrita’s particular research interests lie in the gut microbiome and diet.
 She knew that research into food and digestion was something she wanted to pursue after taking a course in food science, nutrition and food safety during her undergraduate degree.
 In fact, it was this interest that brought her to the UK from India.
 A scholarship to study at Nottingham University meant that she was able to do an MSc in Food Science, after which she continued to follow her dream of a research career with a PhD in oral health at King’s College.

-In the database there are details of studies on the health benefits of sourdough, the microbes involved in the fermentation process, and the gut microbiome.
+In the database, there are details of studies on the health benefits of sourdough, the microbes involved in the fermentation process, and the gut microbiome.
 This resource will continue to build as further research is published.

 One of the things I absolutely love about Amrita is the fact that she totally, utterly loves to bake.
 It’s a passion we share, and have bonded over laughing and getting flour everywhere!
 If she can get her hands into the dough, she’s the first person up to her elbows in flour and water.
 Over the months she has been working with me, we have spent time together, developing recipes to support health and gut microbiome.
 She says her favourite part is helping with recipe testing… getting hand-on and seeing the science being applied in producing something tangible and delicious.
 In return for teaching her about sourdough baking, Amrita has shown me how to make chapattis and dhal.
-We always eat this when she visits!
+We always eat them when she visits!